 Technical devices can be used most effectively to support learning processes if they take into account that different people use them in different ways.
 I am particularly interested in how user-related factors such as age, gender, affinity for technology or neurodiversity influence human-technology interaction and interplay with system characteristics.
-The resulting evidence can benefit the design of intelligent educational technologies.
+The resulting evidence can benefit the design of assistive technologies.

 Supporting socio-emotional interaction in autism (2021 – present)